vr-voyage/wiki-notes/en/unity/csharp/editor-create-png-texture.md

                 Texture2D texture = new Texture2D(256, 256);
+                /* The filter mode is only setup to showcase
+                 * import settings modification afterwards. */
+                texture.filterMode = FilterMode.Point;
                 int textureSize = texture.width * texture.height;
                 Color[] colors = new Color[textureSize];

-                float max = textureSize;
+                /* This variable is just used to generate a rainbow pattern */ float max = textureSize;

                 for (int i = 0; i < textureSize; i++)